Summary: Rising Above Household Overwhelm & Doing It All

 Summary of the key points:

-- On a spiritual level, we have a huge vision of who we are and all the possibilities.
-Along side that we are living a human experience with actual realities (numbers in the bank account, hours in the day etc), and bridging that gap is where we define what our 'all' is, where we can understand what it truly means to us to do it all within the confines of our own reality.
+- On a spiritual level, we have a huge vision of who we are and all the possibilities for our life.
+But along side this vision, we are living a human experience with actual realities (numbers in the bank account, hours in the day etc.), and bridging the gap between our vision and our reality is where we define what our 'all' is, where we can understand what it truly means to us to do it all within the confines of our own reality and our own circumstances.
 Everyone's "doing it all" is different and encompasses different things.

 - We can thrive in some aspects of our lives, and other aspects will just be 'good enough'.
-We all need to figure out which aspects of our lives we want a good enough or a better than good enough.
+This is the reality of living a human life.
+And so we all need to figure out and decide for ourselves which aspects of our lives do we want to thrive in, and which aspects of our lives are we ok with good enough.

-- Be aware of what your focus is on and what you want to have your focus on.
-Ask yourself - Do I feel good about how I showed up for the imperfect realities, the tantrums, the bad news?
+- Ask yourself daily - Do I feel good about how I showed up for the imperfect realities, the tantrums, the bad news?

 - Right now in quarantine, a lot of parents are noticing what it takes to be with children all day and to run a home and the physical and emotional labour that goes into that.
 We are becoming aware of our strengths and weaknesses to this end.
 People are experiencing either relief (from the morning rush and the slow down), or suffocation from confinement, or financial loss - there is a range of emotion right now.

-- This is the opportunity to realise that you can't do education for someone else, motivation isn't something you do to someone, neither is focus.
-Instead, you can come alongside your children reignite values like curiosity, and take interest in topics that excite your child.
+- Come alongside your children and reignite values like curiosity, and take interest in topics that excite your child.

 - Establish a daily flow for your day in this time in quarantine.
 You want to get 7 elements into the day: